Xesenix/webpack-scaffold/readme.md

 For development with HMR

+* Run `npm run build:dev` this will copy vendor assets to local folder where from they can be served (if some assets are missing during development run this)
 * Run `npm run serve:dev` this will start `webpack-dev-server` if some assets won't appear you probably need to add them to `package.app.assets`

 For production build: